Work Pants With Knee Pads

 There’s not a lot to improve on these pants other than I would suggest that MASCOT consider adding reinforcing material to the side, and rear cuff area of these pants.
 The knees and cuffs are usually the first areas to wear or tear.
 I’d also like to see pocket reinforcing, for a tape measure and a stretch gusset in the crotch area.

 Mascot Advanced Trousers 4-Way-Stretch Kneepad-Pockets

 This pair of pants is unlike any pants I’ve ever worn, it’s like wearing what I would guess wearing yoga pants would feel like.

 The pants have form-fitting [think skinny jeans], lightweight, and very flexible.
-The pants are constructed out of stretch material provides unique freedom of movement and comfort in a lightweight pant which is great for summer.
+The pants are constructed out of stretch material providing unique freedom of movement and comfort in lightweight pant which is great for summer.

 The kneepad pockets of durable CORDURA and the rubber kneepads are easily inserted from the sides via a zipper, even while wearing them.
 The knee pocket has excellent ventilation – compared to other pants that sweat at the knee pad.
 The knee pad slides through a side zippered compartment and is a little snug but doable.

 The rear pockets are wide open and fit my cell phone well.
 There is no hammer loop, something I’d like to see added.